direktt/direktt-cf7/readme.md

 It is tightly integrated with the [Direktt WordPress Plugin](https://direktt.com/).

-With Customer Review extension you can:
+With Direktt Contact Form 7 extension you can:

-- **Send customizable message templates** to customers including interactive message for review submission right from the chat interface.
+- **Send customizable message templates** to customers and channel admins on Contact Form 7 submissions.
-- **Review based response templates** to respond diferrently to positive and negative reviews
-- **Browse full user reviews history** for every user via Direktt mobile app or wp-admin.
+- **Provide immediate feedback or follow up** right in the Direktt mobile app's chat

 ## Documentation